A case for not letting your client’s “IT Guy” do forensics…

 It’s About Training

 We have the pleasure of working with some very fine IT folks in the course of our engagements.
-Most IT professionals, however, simply do not have the training, experience, or skills to do forensics work.
-They have not received instruction on evidence preservation, forensics analysis, chain of custody documentation, or electronic data authentication.
+Most IT professionals, however, simply do not have the training, experience, or skills to do forensic work.
+They have not received instruction on evidence preservation, forensics analysis, the chain of custody documentation, or electronic data authentication.
 As a result, some of their good intentions cause more harm than good.
 In other situations, a company’s internal IT person has a conflict of interest, (in cases, for example, in which they are being called upon to offer an opinion on how a breach may have occurred… on the very IT system they failed to secure.)